 Facilities need special authorisation to analyse molecular tests: find a list of government-approved labs here.
 Bear in mind, however, that it only includes places that actually process the sample; other centres or doctors can also take the swab and send it to one of these labs.

 Where to get test results in English

-While the EU has advised that all test results should be issued in both the local language and English, some test centres may charge extra for a certificate in English.
+The EU has advised that all test results should be issued in both the local language and English, and many provers are now offering this as standard.
+However, be aware that some test centres may still charge extra for a certificate in English.
 Check the terms with the facility before booking an appointment.

 Find a list of test centres that provide results in English here.
-The service is becoming more widely available, so try searching “tampone Covid certificato in inglese” plus the name of your town to find more places that offer it near you.
+Try searching “tampone Covid certificato in inglese” plus the name of your town to find more places that offer it near you.